A Traveler’s Guide to the Most Sacred Places in The United Methodist Church

 Take the red line to Union Station.
-Walk three blocks south, along First Street NE.
-The United Methodist building is at the corner of First St and Maryland Ave.
+Walk three blocks south,

 Take the blue/orange/gray line to Capitol South metro station.
 Walk three blocks north on First Street NE.
 The United Methodist Building is at the corner of First Street and Maryland Ave.